S-T-3-V-3/CPPEngine/README.md

 ## Optimizations

-Optimizations will be tracked and documented in the README and through meaningful commit messages.
-Major milestones will be tagged for easy reference.
+Optimizations will be tracked and documented in [Overview/Optimizations.md](/Documentation/Overview/Optimizations.md) and through meaningful commit messages.
+Major milestones will be tagged in unique branches for easy reference.

 ## Contributing